valeriangalliat/cooking/alex-pancakes-solidite.md

 Smash the banana in its skin and juice it in a bowl.

-Add the eggs and the vanilla sugar.and blend it together.
+Add the eggs and the vanilla sugar and blend it together.

 Top up with a layer of oatmeal.